imlobster/abit62/README.md

 ### most regular usage

-make char array (with size always less or equal 257)
+make char array (with size less or equal 256 for regular usage)

 `char base62[17]{}` - 17 because i want 16 symbols and the last one needs to be the null terminator